vsf-tv/gccg-api/README.md

 # Uncompressed Video Data Format

-Raw (uncompressed) video data is stored as 8 or 16 bit planar, two plane formats are proposed, one needs to be selected
+Raw (uncompressed) video data is stored as 8 or 16 bit planar, two planar formats are proposed, one needs to be selected "TODO"

 Option 1)